 In alignment with Berklee’s vision for 2025, the Valencia campus is fully committed to empowering artists to better our world by allowing for experiential learning opportunities that enhance students’ sense of agency and social responsibility as it relates to their artistry and its place on today’s society, and through the provision of a learning environment where all community members can thrive.
 For this ultimate purpose, a specific number of resources have been designed and / or identified:

 Berklee is committed to removing barriers that prevent qualified individuals with disabilities from enjoying the same opportunities that are available to persons without disabilities.
-The mission of the Office of Disability Services at Berklee is to ensure access, create an equitable college experience, and promote inclusion for students with disabilities in all classes, programs, and activities on all Berklee campuses.
-Through collaboration and partnerships with students, faculty, and staff, Disability Services strives to lead in the creation of inclusive learning environments that are usable, equitable, and sustainable.
+The mission of the Office of Accessibility Resources at Berklee is to ensure access, create an equitable college experience, and promote inclusion for students with disabilities in all classes, programs, and activities on all Berklee campuses.
+Through collaboration and partnerships with students, faculty, and staff, Accessibility Resources strives to lead in the creation of inclusive learning environments that are usable, equitable, and sustainable.

-Disability Services is the office designated to determine and provide access for disabled students at all Berklee campuses, including Valencia.
-Students who may need accommodations on the basis of a disability in Valencia should visit the Disability Services webpage for more information on the process of requesting accommodations.
+Accessibility Resources is the office designated to determine and provide access for disabled students at all Berklee campuses, including Valencia.
+Students who may need accommodations on the basis of a disability in Valencia should visit the Accessibility Resources webpage for more information on the process of requesting accommodations.